SAP-samples/codejam-cap-llm/exercises/08-understand-and-deploy-orchestration-model/README.md

 👉 Click the **Create Deployment** button to start the workflow.

 ![03-deployment-creation](./assets/03_deployment_create.png)

+👉 Make sure to select the `Orchestration` scenario and click next.

 👉 Click through the workflow until you reach the **Review** step and create the deployment.